ianding1/ianding1.github.io/_drafts/setup-webpack-react-redux-typescript-eslint.md

 > opinions.
 Hopefully, users see the value in that over defending their own
 > opinions.

-If you decided to also use standard, you could install it by these steps:
+If you decided to also use standard, you could install it with this command:

 ```sh
 npm install standard @typescript-eslint/parser @typescript-eslint/eslint-plugin